blank-bucket/todo-list-project-practice/README.md

 ## Code Structure
 - **index.html**: The main HTML file that includes the structure of the Todo List.
-- **styles/css.css**: The CSS file that styles the Todo List application.
+- **styles**: The CSS file that styles the Todo List application.
-- **script/todolist.js**: The JavaScript file that contains the functionality for adding, displaying, and deleting tasks.
+- **script/todolist_scripts.js**: The JavaScript file that contains the functionality for adding, displaying, and deleting tasks.

 ## Contributing
 Feel free to fork this repository, make improvements, and submit pull requests.
 Any contributions are welcome!